sischae/Internet_of_Things_Project/README.md

 ## Description

-This project implements the front and back end for a web interface to control an ABB ventilation controler.
-The interface is for displaying information from and Issuing commands to the ABB ventilation controller simulator.
-The simulator has two modes (Automatic and Manual) which can be toggled from the web interface.
+VentPro is a web interface for controlling an ABB ventilation controller.
+The interface displays all available information about the connected IoT device and enables the user to control the ventilation system using a website.
+The system consists of an IoT device, a server, and a web interface.
+The IoT device controls the speed of a connected fan and measures the current air pressure regularly.
+The device is connected to the server which provides the web interface allowing users to set a specific pressure or fan speed.
+Also, the interface displays current and former sensor data received from the IoT device to the user.

 ## Installation